musikele/blog-eleventy/_posts/2016/2016-08-30-my-very-personal-javascript-fatigue.md

 At some point in the future, testing JS will be easy like every other language in the programming world.
 Modern languages born with testing capabilities built in, and Javascript is so old that testing was just not cool to think about it.

 So, if you believe that your application will be refactored some time in the future, if you don't want to become crazy, test it. _Test it now_.
-Run tests every <span class="lang:default decode:true crayon-inline">Ctrl+S</span> .
+Run tests every `Ctrl+S` .
 This is the only way to be sure that things will not break up.
 Js is a dynamic language, it's not statically typed, and IDEs do not do type checking for you.
 Help yourself with testing.

 And finally, **when testing will be cool again, you can say you were already doing it when stuff was being developed.**You can talk like a good, ol' Testing Granpa.